 That’s what I could see as I peered out into the June night from my bedroom balcony at Rio Sierra Riverhouse last year.
 That image is burned into my memory bank and I get good mileage out of it now that I am back in the “real world.”
 When I need a moment of bliss, I just remember that sight.

-But I was there only when the moon was in its last quarter!
-What would it be like to be there in during a full moon?
+But I was at Rio when the moon was in its last quarter!
+What would it be like to be there during a full moon?
 Or even better a Supermoon?